-- Delete (reference to deleted element): The delete operation refers to a particular element of the old model and specifies a deep removal of the referenced element and all of its contents. - Add (reference to containing element, new element, optional position): The add operation refers to a particular element of the old model and specifies a deep addition.
-The element and its contents are added.
-The contents of the new element are added at the optional position specified, the default being as the last element of the contents.
+- Delete (reference to deleted elements): The Delete element refers to particular elements and specifies a deep removal of the referenced elements and all of their contained elements (determined through composite associations). - Add (reference to containing element, new elements, optional position): The Add element refers to a particular element of the old model and specifies a deep addition.
+The elements and their contents are added at the optional position specified relative to elements of that type within the target element (e.g. packagedElement), the default being at the end.
 The optional position form is based on XPointer's position form.
-1 means the first position, -1 means the last position, and higher numbers count across the contents in the specified direction. - Replace (reference to replaced element, replacement element, optional position): This operation deletes the old element but not its contents.
-The new element and its contents are added at the position of the old element.
-The original contents of the old element are then added to the contents of the new element at the optional position specified, the default being at the end.
+1 means the first position, -1 means the last position, and higher numbers count across the contents in the specified direction. - Replace (reference to replaced elements, replacement elements, optional position): This operation removes the old elements from their container (they must all have the same container) but does not delete them.
+The new elements are added at the specified position within the same container (as per Add).

-4.12.3 XMI encoding
+7.12.3 XMI encoding